yusacetin/google_earth_plus/README.md

 Zlib.
 See [https://opensource.org/licenses/Zlib](https://opensource.org/licenses/Zlib).

 ### Known issues
-* Most of the time some shortcuts don't work at first.
-Simply press Z once the page loads to fix.
 * If your computer is slow, disabling certain shortcuts when search is on might lag and remove focus from search.
 Wait for a short while after opening search or first press something that isn't mapped to a shortcut as a workaround.
 If your computer is slow enough to be impacted by this you are probably used to stuff like this.